akatranlp/hsfl-master-ai-cloud-engineering/README.md

 docker compose -f docker-compose-loadbalance.yaml up -d --build
 ```

-- if you want to develop on the frontend execute this commands to get hot-reload on it.
+If you want to develop on the frontend execute this commands to get hot-reload on it.

 ```bash
 cd ./src/web-service